NervanaSystems/neon_course/README.md

 This repository contains several [jupyter](http://jupyter.org/) notebooks to help users learn to use [neon](https://github.com/NervanaSystems/neon), our deep learning framework.
 For more information, see our [documentation](http://neon.nervanasys.com/docs/latest/index.html) and our [API](http://neon.nervanasys.com/docs/latest/api.html).

+Note: this version of the neon course are synchronized to work with neon v1.8.1, and some notebooks require installation of the aeon dataloader.
+For install instructions, see the [neon](http://neon.nervanasys.com)  and [aeon](http://aeon.nervanasys.com) documentation.
+See neon_course v1.2 for a version of this repository that works with neon version 1.2.

 The jupyter notebooks in this repository include:

 ### 01 MNIST example